marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 ## Frequently Asked Questions

-### Q: Can I completely block social media apps instead of just timing them?

-A: Yes, both built-in features and third-party apps offer complete blocking options.
-For example, you can block them during your working hours.
-Look for "App Block" in iOS' Screen Time or "Focus Mode" in Android's Digital Wellbeing.

 ### Q: Do social media timers work for desktop usage too?

 A: iOS's Screen Time, Opal, or ScreenZen share your data across Apple devices by default, including macOS, iPad, and iPhone.
 Most third-party solutions offer browser extensions for desktop.
 Browser-specific extensions like StayFocusd (Chrome) or LeechBlock (Firefox) are also effective.

 ### Q: Will using timers affect my notifications?

 A: It depends on the solution.
-Most timers will block notifications during restricted periods, though emergency notifications typically remain active.
+Some timers will block notifications during restricted periods, though emergency notifications typically remain active.

-### Q: What's the recommended daily limit for social media?
+### Q: How much screen time is too much?

-A: It largely depends on personal and professional requirements.
-Digital wellness experts suggest 30 to 60 minutes per day for better mental wellbeing.
+A: It really depends on personal and professional requirements.
+For adults, experts suggest 30 to 60 minutes per day for better mental wellbeing.
 Ideally, they should be broken into shorter sections rather than continuous scrolling.

-### Q: Can I set different limits for weekdays versus weekends?

-A: Yes, most solutions including iOS Screen Time, Android Digital Wellbeing, and third-party apps offer day-specific scheduling.

-### Q: What is "chronically online"?

-A: Someone chronically online is a person who is isolated due to excessive internet use.
-They may be out of touch with reality and give major importance to Internet culture.

-Other words for this term are "terminally online" (referring to "terminally ill patients") or "extremely online".